thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/semantics-truth-and-validity-game-semantics-for-formula-validity/index.md

 Frame validity preserved by modus ponens, necessitation, and substitution: if F ⊨ φ then $F \models \phi^{\sigma}$.

 ## Modal tautologies
-⊨ □ (p → q) → □ p → □ q
+- ⊨ □ (p → q) → □ p → □ q

-If ⊨ φ → ψ and ⊨ φ then ⊨ ψ
+- If ⊨ φ → ψ and ⊨ φ then ⊨ ψ

-If ⊨ φ then ⊨ □ φ
+- If ⊨ φ then ⊨ □ φ

-If ⊨ φ then $\models \phi^{\sigma}$
+- If ⊨ φ then $\models \phi^{\sigma}$

 ## Characterizations of frame properties
 If F reflexive then F ⊨ □ p → p.
 This holds in the opposite.
 So the formula □ p → p characterizes the frame property 'reflexivity'.

-In general, formula φ characterizes the frame property P means: F has property P iff F ⊨ φ.
+In general, "formula φ characterizes the frame property P" means: F has property P iff F ⊨ φ.
 If you need to prove that a formula characterizes a property, you need to prove this bi-implication in _both_ directions.

 ## Modal equivalence